JoshuaCarriere/JoshuaCarriere/README.md

 # 💫 About Me:
 I'm currently working on data analysis of the Commitment of Traders Report.
-I'm looking to collaborate with traders.
+I'm looking to collaborate with traders/quants/data analysts.
 I'm looking for help with web design.
 I'm currently learning Python, SQL, Tableau, Power BI.
 Ask me about running a trading business.